Sol2023/e-commerce/README.md

 </p>

 - The sale is highest at the first month 2016-08.
-- At the second month, the sale droped sharply.
+At the second month, the sale droped sharply.
 - After the second month, the sales went smoothly and fluctuated with the seasons and holidays.
+- The overall sales volume is decreasing.

 2. **Sales funnel**